infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 ---
-title: "Monthly Update - August 2022"
+title: "Monthly Update - Summer 2022"
-description: "Infinite Table update for August 2022 - row selection, column rendering, group columns"
+description: "Infinite Table update for Summper 2022 - row selection, column rendering, group columns"
 author: [admin]
 ---
-In August, we continued our work on preparing for our Autumn release,  focusing mainly on adding new functionalities and documenting them thoroughly, together with enhancements to existing features.
+Over the summer, we continued our work on preparing for our official release, focusing mainly on adding new functionalities and documenting them thoroughly, together with enhancements to existing features.

 ## Summary